nbicocchi/learn-java-core/src/main/java/com/nbicocchi/exercises/generics/README.md

 }
 ```

----

-**[PairSameTypeSwap.java]** Add a method swap to the PairSameType class (see PairSameType.java) that swaps the first and
-second elements of the pair.
-The method has the following prototype:

 ```
 public void swap();
 ```

 ---

 **[PairUtil.java]** Write a generic static method whose argument is a Pair object.
-The method should return a new pair,
+The method returns a new pair,
 with the first and second element swapped.
 The method has the following prototype:

 ```
 public static <K, V> Pair<V, K> swap(Pair<K, V> src);
 ```

+where:

+* **src** is a generic Pair of two objects with different types.

 ---

-**[MapToPairs.java]** Write a generic static method that, given a Map<K, V>, returns a List<Pair<K, V>> of the key/value
-pairs in the map.
+**[MapToPairs.java]** Write a generic static method that, given a Map<K, V>, returns a List<Pair<K, V>> of the key/value pairs in the map.
 The method has the following prototype:

 ```
 public static <K, V> List<Pair<K, V>> mapToPairs(Map<K, V> src);
 ```

+where:

+* **src** is generic key/value map.

 ---

-**[Measure.java]** Make the Measurer interface (see below) into a generic interface.
-Additionally, implement two static
-generic methods returning the maximum and minimum values of the array (see prototype below).
-The Measurer object
+**[Measure.java]** Transform the Measurer interface (reported below) into a generic interface.
+Additionally, implement two static generic methods returning the maximum and minimum values of an array (see prototype below), using a Measurer object as the sorting criterion.
+Note well: The *measure()* method of the Measurer interface associates every object to an easy to sort double value!
-provides the sorting criteria.

 ```
 public interface Measurer {